mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 outputs as vector :math:`\boldsymbol y_n = \{y_i\}_{i=1}^n`.

-Many simulations and experiments in various disciplines can be formulated to fit this discription.
-For example, Bayesian optimisation was used in the field of computational fluid dynamics to maximise the drag reduction via active control of blowing actuators [#Diessner2022]_ [#OConnor2023]_ [#Mahfoze2019]_, in chemical engineering for molecular design, drug discovery, molecular modeling, electrolyte design, and additive manufacturing [#Wang2022]_, and in computer science to fine-tune hyper-parameters of machine learning models [#Wu2019]_ or in architecture search for neural networks [#White2021]_.
+Many simulations and experiments in various disciplines can be formulated to fit this description.
+For example, Bayesian optimisation was used in the field of computational fluid dynamics to maximise drag reduction via active control of blowing actuators [#Diessner2022]_ [#OConnor2023]_ [#Mahfoze2019]_, in chemical engineering for molecular design, drug discovery, molecular modelling, electrolyte design, and additive manufacturing [#Wang2022]_, and in computer science to fine-tune hyper-parameters of machine learning models [#Wu2019]_ or in architecture search for neural networks [#White2021]_.